 The platinum-blonde force who steered a global fashion empire through tragedy, infusing it with rock-and-roll glamour and fearless sensuality.

-Donatella Versace began her career not as the face of the brand, but as her brother Gianni's muse and collaborator, her bold personal style directly influencing the house's daring aesthetic.
-Following his murder in 1997, she was thrust into leadership, a role many doubted she could handle.
-She defied expectations, channeling her grief into a relentless drive that saved the company.
-Donatella amplified the brand's connection to music and celebrity, dressing figures like Madonna and Jennifer Lopez in iconic, show-stopping gowns.
-Under her direction, Versace became synonymous with a powerful, unapologetic femininity, a testament to her own resilience and unwavering vision for blending Italian craftsmanship with the energy of pop culture.
+Donatella Versace started as her brother Gianni's muse and collaborator, her bold personal style shaping the house's daring look.
+After Gianni's murder in 1997, she took over leadership despite widespread doubt.
+She channeled her grief into drive and saved the company.
+Donatella strengthened the brand's ties to music and celebrity, dressing Madonna and Jennifer Lopez in show-stopping gowns.
+Under her direction, Versace stood for powerful, unapologetic femininity, blending Italian craftsmanship with pop culture energy.

 1946–1964